Best Artificial Aquarium Plants

 Here are our top picks for the best artificial aquarium plants:

-This set of three artificial aquarium plants stand 11 inches tall, each with a sturdy base.
-If you are looking for something a little more colorful, they also come in blue, orange, and red as well as a multi-color pack.
+This set of three artificial aquarium plants is great if you are looking for something a little more colorful – they also come in blue, orange, and red as well as a multi-color pack.
+You get to choose between different sizes, too, as these faux plants come in 7”, 11”, and 14” heights.

 Fill a significant amount of space in your aquarium with a single ornament using this plastic plant set.
 It includes a 10-inch and an 8-inch plastic plant set in a sturdy base that measures about 10 inches long and 3 inches wide.